BjoernSchilberg/ttbasic_lin/README.md

 # TOYOSHIKI Tiny BASIC for Linux

-The code tested in Raspberry Pi Debian Wheezy.<br>
+The code tested in Raspberry Pi Debian Wheezy.
 Use UART terminal.

 ## Operation example